 As soon as we check the Scan option, the messages which are coming from the bus will be displayed.
 So now we can see message IDs, the speed of messages and raw binary values coming from the bus.

-The example above shows five new messages, which have been found automatically.
+The example above shows eight new messages, which have been found automatically.

 NOTE: The scan function can also only find messages; it is not able to identify the signals (channels) within the messages.